bhall2001/flyballmanager-www/docs/ringsideDisplay.md

 ### Heat lamps

 The left side of the screen you will find heat lamps.
-These lights show the status of each heats for the current race.
+These lights show the status of each heat for the current race.

 - grey - indicates light is off
 - red - team in **r**ight lane won the heat